Quantum Advantage via Efficient Post-processing on Qudit Classical Shadow tomography

 Fortunately, classical shadow tomography based on random Clifford measurements (Clifford-ST) provides a scalable approach for efficiently estimating \( \text{tr}(\rho O) \), when \( \rho \) is an unknown \( n \)-qubit state and \( O \) is a bounded-norm (BN) observable satisfying \( \text{tr}(O^2) \le O(\text{poly}(n)) \)~\cite{huang2020predicting}, and given that \( \text{tr}(O) \) is known.
 It yields a substantial quantum advantage in experimental learning tasks, exponentially reducing the sample complexity relative to classical methods~\cite{huang2022quantum}.

-Quantum advantage plays a central role in quantum computing, with representative breakthroughs including the Deutsch–Jozsa algorithm~\cite{deutsch1992rapid}, Shor’s factoring algorithm~\cite{shor1994algorithms}, Grover's search algorith~\cite{grover1996fast}, and the HHL algorithm~\cite{harrow2009quantum}.
-As large-scale matrix operations become increasingly common in quantum science and artificial intelligence, it is natural to ask whether shadow-based methods—originally designed for quantum state tomography—can be repurposed as scalable quantum subroutines algorithm for computing quantities such as \(\text{tr}(AB)\), delivering broader advantages in both sampling and computational complexity.
+Quantum advantage plays a central role in quantum computing, with representative breakthroughs including the Deutsch–Jozsa algorithm~\cite{deutsch1992rapid}, Shor’s factoring algorithm~\cite{shor1994algorithms}, Grover's search algorithm~\cite{grover1996fast}, and the HHL algorithm~\cite{harrow2009quantum}.
+As large-scale matrix operations become increasingly common in quantum science and artificial intelligence, it is natural to ask whether shadow-based methods—originally designed for quantum state tomography—can be repurposed as scalable quantum subroutine algorithms for computing quantities such as \(\text{tr}(AB)\), delivering broader advantages in both sampling and computational complexity.

 However, several challenges limit existing shadow estimation protocols.
 In Clifford-ST, each single-shot measurement yields an estimator \(\tilde{\rho}\), and post-processing involves computing \(\text{tr}(\tilde{\rho} O)\), which can be computationally expensive when \(\tilde{\rho}\) is dense and \(O\) lacks efficient stabilizer expression.
 In the worst case, the post-processing cost can become exponential.
-Recent work has extended Clifford-ST from qubit systems (\(d = 2^n\)) to qudits of odd prime power dimensions \cite{mao2024magic}.
-Meanwhile, MUB-based protocols have been proposed for BN observables~\cite{wang2024classical}, but the existence of a complete set of \(d + 1\) MUB remains unresolved for general \(d\)~\cite{horodecki2022five}, limiting their applicability to general dimension $d$.
-On near-term quantum devices, implementing random Clifford circuits with \(O(n^2)\) decomposed gates remains experimentally challenging.
-A workaround on optical quantum platforms is to project onto random stabilizer states, which is mathematically equivalent but requires classical preprocessing with complexity \(O(n^3 2^n)\) \cite{struchalin2021experimental}.
+Recent work has extended Clifford-ST from qubit systems (\(d = 2^n\)) to qudits of odd prime power dimensions \cite{mao2025prl}.
+Meanwhile, protocols based on mutually unbiased bases (MUBs)—orthonormal bases with constant pairwise state overlap magnitude $1/\sqrt{d}$~\cite{wootters1989optimal}—have been proposed for BN observables~\cite{wang2024classical}.
+However, the existence of a complete set of $d + 1$ MUBs remains unresolved for general dimensions~\cite{horodecki2022five}, limiting their applicability in the most general settings.
+On near-term quantum devices, implementing random Clifford circuits requires \(O(n^2)\) decomposed gates.
+A workaround on optical quantum platforms is to project onto random stabilizer states, which are equivalent but require \(O(n^3 2^n)\) classical preprocessing~\cite{struchalin2021experimental}.

-These challenges highlight the need for alternative shadow estimation protocols that simultaneously reduce classical post-processing overhead, support general dimensionality, and remain experimentally feasible.
+These challenges highlight the need for alternative shadow estimation protocols that simultaneously reduce classical post-processing overhead, support general dimensionality, and remain preprocessing-efficient.